Frequently Asked Questions

 Who hosts the operation and service of NPAS?

 NPAS is delivered through a lead force model.
-West Yorkshire Police Authority agreed that West Yorkshire Police will host the National Police Air Service (NPAS).
-This ensures that NPAS is led and owned by the police service and delivers the operational benefits and financial savings that have been presented to individual police authorities.
+West Yorkshire Police is currently the lead force for the National Police Air Service (NPAS).
+This ensures that NPAS is led and owned by the police service and delivers the operational benefits and financial savings that have been presented to individual policing bodies.

 How does this fit in with Police and Crime Commisioners (PCCs)